opensvc/docs.opensvc.com/source/agent.service.creation.rst

 .. function:: <OSVCETC>/<svcname>.env

     This is the configuration file proper, including service description and resource definitions.
-Fully commented section templates are available on each node at ``<OSVCDOC>``.
-More on this below.
+Fully commented section templates are available on each node at ``<OSVCDOC>`` and online :doc:`here <agent.template.env>`.

 .. function:: <OSVCETC>/<svcname>.d -> <svcname>.dir